top of page

 SYMPHONIC SOUND

-Therapeutic Sound
+Therapeutic Sound For Wellbeing

 I'm Rachel, a Gong Practitioner, trained at the College of Sound Healing, specialising in therapeutic sound.